A Virtual Memorial

 is a media art project environment dealing with memory and commemorative aspects in form of a virtual foundation initiated, created and curated by Agricola de Cologne, who is also the President of A Virtual Memorial Foundation.

-A Virtual Memorial Foundation had different realisation phases.
+A Virtual Memorial Foundation had different realization phases.
 Most relevant for Agricola de Cologne’s life and his new artistic work since 2000 were the 9/11 terror attacks in New York.
 As a reaction the artist created the “Terror Memorial” – a collaborative work for collaborative commemorating, to be followed by the AIds Memorial, Rainforest Memorial and Tsunami Memorial, all of them were initiated as an reaction on most recent incidents at that time which formed the motivation to activate artists collegues world wide.

 In 2003, Agricola de Cologne came in contacts with the Argentine Raquel Partnoy and, fascinated by the history of her life closely connected to the Argentine dictatoships of the 20th century, together with Raquel Partnoy as a co-curator, one of the Mothers of Plaza de Mayo (Buenos Aires Argentinia), he realised in 2003-2005 two commemorative projects “Women: Memory of Repression in Argentina” about the Mothers of Plaza de Mayo, in collaboration with some Argentine female artists – Anahi, Caceres, Irene Coremberg, Andamio Contiguo – an artists duo & Marina Zerbarini – and the other online project “Family Portrait” – a portrait of the diasporadic life of the Jewish Partnoy family.
 In 2005, Agricola de Cologne was invited to present both projects in Argentina – Buenos Aires, Junin, Rosario & Santa Fe, and later in 2005, Agricola de Cologne received the MOSAICA Award given by the YORK University Toronto/Canada for “The Family Portrait”.